Tuesday, January 29, 2013

 II.
 CONCLUSION

-In this tutorial, you have received an introduction to Haskell control structure.
+In this tutorial, you have received an introduction to the Haskell control structure.

 III.
 REFERENCES